-Early in the history of sword-making it was realised that a guard between the blade and the hilt was essential to stop the blade of your opponent from sliding down yours and cutting into your hand.
-The quillons are cross-pieces at right angles to the blade and hilt.
+Early in the history of sword-fighting it was realised that a guard between the blade and the hilt was essential to stop the blade of your opponent from sliding down yours and cutting into your hand.
+The quillons are the cross-pieces at right angles to the blade and hilt that serve this purpose.

 Though swords have had them for many centuries, this word for them isn’t recorded in English until R F Burton’s The Book of the Sword in 1884: “The quillons may be either straight — that is disposed at right angles — or curved.”
 (Before then, they seem simply to have been called cross-guards or just guards, as they often still are.)
 The origin is said to be the French quille, a ninepin, though that makes more sense when you learn the French also used it as a colloquial term for a leg, and so figuratively for the two legs represented by the jutting quillons.
 You may prefer to write the word as quillion instead, though this is less common.